 Before you arrive for your evaluation:

 ❖ Our Intake Department will help determine any cost-share obligation(s) (copay, deductible, coinsurance) you may have and how that will be handled once you are here.

 ❖ Make sure someone is available to come with you for the evaluation.

 ❖ Review our list of what to bring and come prepared to stay.

 Our Evaluation Team

 All of our evaluators – Master’s Degree-level, Qualified Health Professionals are skilled at determining an appropriate level of care for you.

 Our admissions RN, who is professionally trained and experienced with addiction medicine, does an initial medical assessment during each evaluation and starts patients’ physical recovery immediately.

 And our family program counselors – accomplished, Bachelors-level, CASACs (Credentialed Alcoholism and Substance Abuse Counselor)- are likewise skilled at interviewing, educating, and helping loved ones who accompany individuals to Tully Hill for treatment and care.

-Our evaluations average between one and one and one-half hours each.
+Our evaluations average between one and two hours each.
 We schedule a maximum of six evaluations a day (three a.m., three p.m.)
 Monday through Friday.
-At the same time, you’re being evaluated, family program counselors will be speaking with the person who brought you to your evaluation.
+At the same time you’re being evaluated, family program counselors will be speaking with the person who brought you to your evaluation.
 Once your evaluation is over and your loved one finishes with our counselors, you’ll be reunited and the admissions team will make a level of care recommendation.
 Accepting the recommended level of care results in your admission to our services and programs.